Radiologist burnout: proven strategies to restore balance

 Working under pressure

 Radiologists face demands to read an ever-increasing volume of images while meeting tight deadlines.
-Covid 19 has worsened the situation, creating a huge imaging backlog of routine exams, screening and follow-ups.
-And with this delayed work, the looming risk of litigation increases radiologists’ emotional exhaustion.
+Covid 19 has worsened the situation, creating a huge imaging backlog of routine exams, screening and follow-ups, and making women in radiology leave their jobs.
+And with this delayed work, the luring risk of litigation increases the emotional exhaustion that contributes to radiologist burnout.

 Working extra hours is a common practice among radiologists.
 In fact, half of the respondents of the Medscape survey said that spending too much time at work contributes the most to burnout.